shaleen-wonder-ent/user-guides/KC_Entra_B2B_explain__master.md

    - **Domain routing** tells Entra *when to redirect* to Keycloak (based on the user’s email domain).

 5. **Just-in-time (JIT) guest provisioning**
-   - When a user first clicks the Power BI link, the medadv360 backend uses Microsoft Graph to create a guest invitation and redirects the user through redemption (Option 5A).
+   - When a user first clicks the Power BI link, the medadv360 backend uses Microsoft Graph to create a guest invitation and redirects the user through redemption.

 ---